helenawsu/blog/src/data/blog/music-proj0.md

 | **i (C3-D#3-G3) → I** | 0.064 | 0.000 | -0.064 | 1.0 | -0.256 |
 | **IV (F3-A3-C3) → I** | 0.045 | 0.000 | -0.045 | 3.0 | -0.070 |

-## real world dataset tension curve
+## tension curve in real world music
-Now the metric of tension is finally completed and can be used in chord progression.
-We can analyze how change in progressoin look like using the [CHORDONOMICON](https://arxiv.org/abs/2410.22046) dataset.
-4 bar chor dprogerssion is identified and transcribed to the same major. the most popular 5 types of chord progression is displayed here.
+With the tension metric now fully defined, it can be applied to the analysis of chord progressions.
+To examine how tension evolves over time in real music, we analyze chord progressions from the [CHORDONOMICON](https://arxiv.org/abs/2410.22046) dataset.
+Four-bar chord progressions are identified and transposed into a common major key.
+The five most frequently occurring chord progression types are shown below.

 <div style="display: flex; gap: 1rem; justify-content: center;">